jimmyangel/morinricardo/content/post/2021-09-12-geoportal-provita-tiles.md

 date: 2021-09-12T00:00:00.000Z
 ---

-On this post, I describe the approach used by the [Provita Geoportal](https://geoportal.provita.org.ve/en/) to pre-generate map preview tiles using a serverless approach.
+On this post, I describe the approach used by the [Provita Geoportal](https://geoportal.provita.org.ve/en/) to pre-generate map preview tiles using a [serverless](https://en.wikipedia.org/wiki/Serverless_computing) approach.

 ## Why pre-generate tiles?

-Traditionally, map tiles are generated dynamically (and cached) using a GIS server.
+Traditionally, [map tiles](https://en.wikipedia.org/wiki/Tiled_web_map) are generated dynamically (and cached) using a GIS server.
 This requires installation, monitoring and maintenance of some server capability, whether it is a physical server somewhere, a hosted virtual machine, or perhaps a container image hosted in some cloud service provider.
 A solution like this would most likely require hosting database management system as well.
 And we don't want any of that!

 <!--more-->

 As described on an [earlier post](/post/2020-10-25-geoportal/), two of key requirements of the Provita Geoportal are: a) hands-off maintenance and b) low-cost deployment.
 And these two requirements drove the adoption of the [JAMStack](https://jamstack.org/) approach.

-Map tiles are just files with unique urls which follow a predefined numbering scheme corresponding to zoom level, X coordinate and Y coordinate.
+[Map tiles](https://en.wikipedia.org/wiki/Tiled_web_map) are just files with unique urls which follow a predefined numbering scheme corresponding to zoom level, X coordinate and Y coordinate (i.e., ```https://{host}/{path}/{z}/{x}/{y}.{ext}```).
 Therefore, they could be easily mapped to pre-generated files and served as files following the appropriate directory structure, rather than using an intermediary layer like a GIS server.

 In fact, pre-generating tiles when the source files or the metadata changes is analogous to building the site when content is updated.
 So, pre-generating tiles seems to be an approach quite compatible with the [JAMStack](https://jamstack.org/) concept.
-We just need to figure out a serverless way of doing it.
+We just need to figure out a [serverless](https://en.wikipedia.org/wiki/Serverless_computing) way of doing it.

 ## Pre-generating tiles from source GIS files

 Pre-generating tiles involves the execution of compute-intensive commands.
-The specific method used to pre-generate tile sets is different depending on whether we are dealing with vector (Shapefile format) or raster datasets (GeoTIFF format).
+The specific method used to pre-generate tile sets is different depending on whether we are dealing with vector ([Shapefile](https://en.wikipedia.org/wiki/Shapefile) format) or raster datasets ([GeoTIFF](https://en.wikipedia.org/wiki/GeoTIFF) format).

 ### Vector tile sets